lotfi-GH/rpg-txt/README.md

 The code base could be used to implement a long narative textual RPG

 ## Features
-* Adventure loop where the player can select a location to go to$
+* Adventure loop where the player can select a location to go
 * Battle loop where the player fights against a demon

 ## How to launch the game